Builtio-Backend/easy-excel-exporter/README.md

 It will return the last row index of the data added in the spreadsheet

 ## downloadFile
-This will save the file on the system & returns the readStream for the file.
-Once the file is read it unlinks the file from the system.
+This will save the file on the system & return a stream of the file.
+Once the file is read, this temporary file is erased from your system.

 ```
-excel.downloadFile();
+excelAdaptor.downloadFile();
 ```